 A range of punctuation is used to achieve clarity in simple and 2 marks complex sentences.
-Sentences are punctuated mostly correctly with errors occurring 1 mark usually in more complex sentences.
+Sentences are punctuated mostly correctly with errors 1 mark occurring usually in more complex sentences.
 Punctuation is often incorrect and meaning not clear.
 0 marks

-Grammar

-A range of different sentence structures are used including 3 marks complex and compound sentences.
+Grammar A range of different sentence structures is used including 3 marks complex and compound sentences.
 Grammatical features are used consistently and accurately so that meaning is clear.
 Some different sentence structures are used including some 2 marks complex and compound sentences.
 Grammatical features are mostly accurate and consistent and meaning is not impaired.
-Grammar is not consistent and errors occur, particularly in more 1 mark complex sentences and meaning is not always clear.
+Grammar is not consistent and errors occur, particularly in 1 mark more complex sentences and meaning is not always clear.
 The level of grammatical error means communication is not 0 marks achieved.